AbhinitRai/Coursera_Capstone/README.md

 # Coursera_Capstone
-this is for the g=final project of data science course
+this is for the final project of data science course